GavinSanch/Gavins-design-projects-portfolio/docs/assignments/A05/index.md

 With feature D we once again use the deformation equation while still assuming pure axial loading while under no shear, which looks like this, deflection=FL/EA, this time we need to determine its base and area.
 As we know the length of feature D is still 23.05 mm.
 To get the base of feature D we need to rearrange the deflection equation to solve for b this time instead of h, which looks like this, b=(FL)/(deflection*Eb), after I put my variables in, I arrived at a very small base of 0.18 mm.

 _Feature E_

+For feature E we still assume it is a cantilever beam with a distributed load of F that undergoes no shear, but this time we are determining the height of the feature unlike determining the radius with feature A, also the length will match the entire length of the bracket.
+So, the equation we will be using for feature E will be the beam bending equation for a cantilever beam with a distributed load, deflection=(wL^4)/(8EI), which rearranged to solve for h gives, h=sqrt((F/2/L(L)^4)/deflection(8E(l))), then once I plugged the numbers in I got a smaller height of 6.87 mm.

 <img width="2637" height="3561" alt="IMG_3447" src="https://github.com/user-attachments/assets/44f07f71-b55c-449c-87d2-0f79e2963306" />